-Estelle started painting at the age of 5 with her mother, who was also an artist.
-While attending Wollongong University, Estelle started painting abstract pieces, in the style of abstract expressionism, and so her first solo exhibition was at Wollongong Regional Art Gallery.
-During her varied career, she continued to paint and exhibit.
+Estelle is a famous multi-awarding winning Australian artist, who started painting at the age of 5 with her mother, who was also an artist.
+While attending Wollongong University, Estelle started painting abstract pieces, in the style of abstract expressionism, and so her During her varied career, she continued to paint and exhibit.

 Since then she was also involved in group shows in Los Angeles, San Jose, and La Jolla.
 Back in Australia, she continued to exhibit in solo exhibitions in Sydney, Melbourne, Brisbane and regional areas.
 Some of her work has also been exhibited in New York, San Francisco and London.